Thai Yellow Chicken Curry with Peas and Potatoes

 12 baby red potatoes, cut in bite-sized pieces

-1 ½ lbs. boneless, skinless chicken breast or thigh meat trimmed of fat and cut into bite-size pieces
+1 ½ lbs. boneless, skinless chicken breast or thigh meat, trimmed of fat and cut into bite-size pieces

 2 tbsp.
 Thai yellow curry paste*